“We Only Eat When In Our Seat”

 Okay, I know this sounds harsh but keep listening.
 If you have concerns about them missing a meal, please don’t.
 We know your kids can go for three weeks without food.
 Of course, am not recommending three weeks and you really don’t have to be concerned about that.
 I’m pointing out that missing a meal will not harm them in any way.
 I encourage you to check with your pediatrician if you have questions about this.
 I emphasize this point because it’s essential for you to remain in a place of calm clarity as you respond with a clear consequence.

 Give clear notice: You only eat when you stay in your seat.
 End of story.

 If your kids get ugly or they start calling each other names and kicking under the table, let them know they’re excused.
 Again, take their plate and put food in the garbage, and let them know they’re done until the next meal.
 Again, no snacks, no cheating, nothing in between.

 Why is this so important?
 Because the consequence of feeling they are hungry is the teacher here.
 They need to be able to feel the consequence given without anger, without ugliness, or without an argument.
 You simply fulfill the promise that you made for them.
 If they’re not eating in peace, they’re not going to eat.

 The beauty of this is that the learning curve is remarkably rapid.
-You will be no longer eating with all of this bickering and complaining or kids being up and out of their seat.
-They will get quickly and rapidly because the consequences is immediate, powerful, and stay around for few hours.
+You will be no longer eating with all of this bickering and complaining or kids being up and out of their seats.
+They will get quickly and rapidly because the consequences are immediate, powerful, and stay around for few hours.